top of page

 The Heartbreaking Letters of Children Held at Dilley Detention Center

 At the Dilley Immigration Processing Center in South Texas, hundreds of children are being held alongside their parents.
-In early February, more than 750 families were detained there, nearly half of them with children, along with hundreds of single adult women.
-Dilley is one of the largest facilities of its kind—and the only one specifically used to detain families together.
+In early February, more than 750 families were detained there, nearly half of them with children.

-Inside, children are waiting—and they are writing letters to be heard.
+Many of these children have been in Dilley for over 100 days, and some for almost a year.
+Inside, they are waiting—and they are writing letters to be heard.
 Waiting without clear timelines.
 Waiting without certainty.
 Waiting, as one child wrote, for a freedom they cannot see: “I have been here too long.”

 The World Through a Child’s Eyes